Updated December 20, 2018

 Affordable bed sheets —> Cheap bed sheets

-Whatever you do, avoid using multiple long-tail keywords that contain exact matches of your seed keywords.
+Whatever you do, avoid using multiple long tail keywords that contain exact matches of your seed keywords.
+While there is no maximum number of keywords for SEO, it is possible to ruin your page’s chance by using too many overlapping keywords.

 For example, if your seed keyword is “affordable wedding photographer,” using supporting keywords, like “affordable wedding photographer Yorkshire,” “affordable wedding photographer services,” and “affordable wedding photographer for hire,” might put you on Google’s radar.